-Families in our Pre-K classes are asked to give permission for weekly viewing of instructional videos from the Leap Frog company that focus on letter recognition, letter sounds, numbers and counting.

-Families of children ages 2 and up are asked to give permission for possible daily viewing of kid yoga, dance, or other movement related videos for movement time.
+- Pre-K classes do a weekly viewing of instructional videos from the Leap Frog company that focus on letter recognition, letter sounds, numbers and counting (30 min per week max). - Children ages 2 and up may use kid yoga, dance, or other movement related videos for movement time (30 min per day max).